andrewathalye/destiny-txtp-mapper/README.md

 If you are just interested in music, visit https://github.com/andrewathalye/destiny-shadowkeep-music/ and read the instructions there.
 That repository contains a script that will automatically perform the below manual steps.

+Read on if you would like to use a different version than Destiny 2 Shadowkeep (not particularly straightforward, but supported in theory).

 # Manual Steps
 Download the latest releases of these projects: https://github.com/SteamRE/DepotDownloader